woanware/woanware.github.io/misc/wpic.md

 ## Info ##

-wpic is a simple console web page capture tool based on the Chromium project that allows for the entire page to be captured...
+wpic is a simple console web page capture tool based on the Chromium project that allows for the entire page to be captured as an image...

 `Usage: wpic.exe -u "http://www.woanware.co.uk" -o woanware.png`